THE SOVEREIGNTY OF THE COMMON MAN

 THE GENERAL WILL

-On February 25, 2023 Nigerians across the country exercised their power as the sovereign by voting their choice candidate – the prima facie duty of every patriot.
-Prior to the elections, the Independent Electoral Commission (INEC) assured Nigerians of a credible election, the introduction of BVAS, the new electoral act 2022, and the amount of money that was invested in the process were further convictions that the process would birth a new Nigeria.
-Beyond the prima facie duty of a patriot, Nigerians trusted INEC to live up to its words, hence INEC recorded an increase in the number of registered voters such that the total number of registered voters released by INEC on January 11, 2023 was 93.46 million, more so a lot of Nigerians stood under the rain and sun to vote and ensure that it was counted – some had to wait till nightfall since duty is an imperative.
+Beyond the prima facie duty of a patriot, Nigerians trusted INEC to live up to its words.
+Hence the total number of registered voters released by INEC on 11th January 2023 was 93.46 million.
+More so a lot of Nigerians stood under the rain and sun to vote.
+They ensure that it was counted – some had to wait till nightfall since duty is an imperative.

-THE COMMON OF MAN
+THE COMMON MAN

-WHAT IS HIS HOPE?
+WHAT IS HIS HOPE

-Nobody knew INEC had a card up their sleeve the national collation that was presided by Prof. Mahmood Yakubu began and he asked party agents to direct their observations to court and while Nigerians dozed under the breeze of the early morning Mahmood declared a winner at 4am of March 1, 2023.
-In Igbo language, professor translates to ‘oka mmuta akwukwo’ which literally means the one who is most learned in a particular field.
-Now the formal education issues certificates that a student has done well in character and learning, which means that professors could be custodians of character and learning seeing that they have reached the apex of knowledge even beyond the academic world?.
+In Igbo language, professor translates to ‘oka mmuta akwukwo’ which means ‘the most learned of a subject’.
+Now the formal education issues certificates that a student has done well in character and learning, which means that professors could be custodians of character and learning seeing that they have reached the apex of knowledge even beyond the academic world?
 How is it that Prof. Mahmood Yakubu did not act by the books?
-Did he resume collation leaving his professorship at the library or his car?
+Did he resume collation leaving his professorship at the library or in his car?
+The basic duty of a citizen begins with sitting in the electorate, if the electorate is not allowed to sit in properly, what then is the hope of the common man?
+If he cannot choose the hands that will hold his staff of authority where is his democracy?
+If the police intimidates the press, and the judiciary favours the one who can buy it, what should the common man who relies on the rule of law do?
+Where is the sovereignty of the society?

+While the life of our democracy is dependent on the court, and the fabrics seem to be losing its strands, the common man must be reminded that there is no democracy without their sovereignty.
+Aa citizen is merely a common man, and democracy is not a game of one man, hence the common man must again stand in unity against religious, ethnic, and tribal propagandas because if democracy crowns sovereignty on the people through the choice of the people, the people must stick together that no one entity can unseat the people.
 It is easy to steal the village drum but where will it the played?
 That is today’s case in Nigeria; the drum has been stolen and colony of thieves are looking for where to play it.
-Nigeria is over sixty years and at sixty an adult is headed for retirement, which means that the country is ripe for full blown maturity and Nigerians must understand the sovereignty they wield and not be intimidated by anyone.
+Nigerians must understand the sovereignty they wield and not be intimidated by anyone.
 As individuals, we are all commoners but our sovereignty rests in the unity of our vast majority – superseding our ethnicity, religion, social status, and tribes.
-The robe of sovereignty is the common’s hope out of this helplessness.
+The robe of sovereignty is the common man’s hope out of this helplessness.

 More From Author